tannyo/globeone/README.md

 Each page reports to Google Analytics.

 The video state as to whether a user clicked, stopped, skipped, or finished viewing the video was tracked to Google Analytics.

+## Design Considerations

+We made use of large font sizes to make the content easier to read.

+Content was carefully aligned with images for proper art direction on any width screen.

+Form element font size was set to 16px to prevent auto zoom of input elements on mobile devices, giving maximum readability.

 ## Legal